pntrungphong/Backend-CRM/docs/development.md

 pass: postgres
 ```

-create database `atlas-dev` and your application fully is ready to use.
+create database `harmonia-dev` and your application fully is ready to use.